A continuation of chapter 13. Jakob visits Cody in the hospital.

 |This writing has not yet been rated and therefore this information is not yet available.|

 Cody awoke a while later just as I was dozing off.
 At first she didn't recognize me--I figured it was all those goddamn drugs these nurses force down their helpless patients' throats.
 But slowly, her eyes focused.
-Barely able to form her words, she expressed her surprise that had I made the effort to visit her and thanked me for the flowers.
-Bursting into tears, she told me how sweet and sensitive and different I was from all the other students at school and how terribly sorry she was for ending up here, but things just became too overwhelming and confusing.
+Barely able to form her words, she expressed her surprise with a faint smile, happy that had I made the effort to visit her and thanking me for the flowers.
+Bursting into tears, she told me how sweet and sensitive and different I was from all the other students at school and how terribly sorry she was for ending up here, but things just got too overwhelming and confusing.
 We talked about school and stuff and how anxious she was to get better so she could continue her "Thunder Bella" stories.
-She told me that now she would have loads of idle time to think up new plots and adventures.
-I told her I was excited to read more of her stories and made a promise to soon visit her again.
+She told me that now while bedridden, she would have loads of idle time to think up new plots and adventures.
+I told her I was excited to read more of her stories and made a promise to visit her again very soon.

 I visited Cody two more times.
-She told me about what her nana had explained to her when she got older and was better able to understand.
-Cody had begged her nana to reveal everything, no matter how it might potentially upset her.
-Her father was in the war--an infantryman in the Canadian army serving on the Italian front.
+She told me about how her nana had explained to her family history when she got older and was better able to understand.
+Cody said she begged her nana to reveal everything, no matter how it might potentially upset her.
+Her father was in the war, an infantryman in the Canadian army serving on the Italian front.
 He and her mother had been childhood sweethearts.
 Her nana had kept the letters they wrote to each other and Cody had spent hours reading their exchanges.
 Eventually, the letters from her father became less frequent during the final year of the war, the tone of his writing becoming ever more cold and detached.
-When he returned home, her nana said he seemed like an entirelydifferent person, changing from an easy mannered boy with an engaging smile to an ill-tempered man with a big chip on his shoulder.
+When he returned home, her nana said he seemed like an entirely different person, changing from an easy mannered boy with an engaging smile to an ill-tempered man with a big chip on his shoulder.
 Soon after, he went back to school to learn bookkeeping, paid for by the government's grants for returning veterans.
-At the time, he was living with his parents--Cody's paternal grandparents.
+At the time, he was living with his parents.
 Cody's mother wanted to get married right away but her boyfriend wanted to wait until he was able to financially support a family.

 Cody's old man quit school after only a few months--rumour had it that he got into a physical spat with a teacher who failed him for skipping classes.
 (That sure hit close to home for me!)
 After leaving school, he took on a number of construction jobs which ended in short order because of absenteeism and fighting, mainly due to his increasing bouts of heavy drinking.

 Eventually he went out west to look for work but returned back home after a year, staying just long enough to knock up Cody's mom, but not long enough to hang around for her birth.
-Instead, he split again--this time down east.
+Instead, he split again, this time down east.
 Her mother heard nothing from the father of her child for three years.
 Then she got a letter from an old friend who had moved to New Brunswick at the end of the war.
 Enclosed was an article written in a newspaper in Fredricton describing a bank robber's shootout with the cops.
 The thief was apprehended unhurt but one of the officers he shot died shortly after.
-The robber's name was published: it was Cody's old man.
-He ended up in a federal pen somewhere near Halifax, sentenced to the death penalty for capital murder.
-A year later they hanged him--according to newspaper reports, just a minute past midnight.
+The robber's name was published: Clinton Fairborne--Cody's old man.
+He ended up in a Federal pen somewhere near Halifax, sentenced to the death penalty for capital murder.
+Two years later they hung him, according to newspaper reports, just a minute past midnight.

 Nana told Cody that her mother seemed to change after her father's execution.
 When Cody was almost four years old she was left alone at home one evening while her mother took off.
-By then her mother was really heavy into drugs, strung out on crystal meth and horse.
+By then her mother was really heavy into the drugs, strung out on crystal meth and horse.
 To pay for her habit, she had started working the streets.
 Sometimes she even brought men home.
 In her hurry to make some quick bread, she had left a pan full of hot oil on the stove.
-Little Cody, like most curious four-year-olds, was reached up high to check it out the pan but caught her arm on the handle and the hot oil splashed onto the side of her face and shoulder.
-A neighbour heard Cody screaming and after finding the house empty, called for an ambulance.
+Little Cody, like most curious four-year-olds, happened to reach up high to check out what goodies the pan held but caught her arm on the handle and the hot oil splashed onto the side of her face and shoulder.
+A neighbour heard Cody screaming and called for an ambulance.
 Cody said she was in the hospital for months with third degree burns.
-The Children's Aid Society took temporary custody of Cody and her mother was charged with child abandonment and criminal negligence ending in a one year jail sentence.
+The Children's Aid Society took custody of Cody and her mother was charged with child abandonment and criminal negligence resulting in a one year jail sentence.
 So it ended up that Cody's nana adopted her.
-Cody told me that she never heard from her mom again.
+Cody told me that she never heard from her mom again and to this day had no clue where she was.

 For once I talked openly about my own past: the bullying, the beatings, and the name calling before and after school, mostly at the hands of the neighbourhood WASP boys, and the confusion of growing up in a "mixed" family with all the in-fighting.
 I never met my maternal grandfather or uncles just because my old man happened to be born Jewish ( although after the war he turned totallyagainst his own religion).
 How fucked up is that!
 We talked about our isolation in school and the dumb cliques and how school was just a popularity contest rigged for the "in crowd."
 We laughed outwardly at their endless gossiping and meanness but we both knew how deeply it all cut through us, right to the bare bone.